oroinc/documentation/user_guide/channel_guide.rst

 System Channel Entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 In order to Manage Entities, you need to get the the *Channel/Entities* section or tab.
-To do so go to the *Entities* section when Creating or Editing a Channel (See *Creating a Channel* and/or *Editing a Channel* section).
+To do so go to the *Entities* section when `Creating <https://github.com/nnenasheva/documentation/blob/patch-2/user_guide/channel_guide.rst#creating-a-channel>`_ or `Editing  <https://github.com/nnenasheva/documentation/blob/patch-2/user_guide/channel_guide.rst#editing-a-channel>`_ a Channel.

 +-------------------------------------------------------------------------------------------------------------------------+
 |Entities section and tab duplicate each other.
 This provides for convenience of Entity management for both short and long|
 |entity list.                                                                                                             |
 +-------------------------------------------------------------------------------------------------------------------------+

 There is a number of default Channel Entities meaningful for a specific Channel type.
-Once you have chosen a *B2B* or *Magento* Channel Type, the System Entities will be added in the ENTITY list automatically.
+Once you have chosen a *B2B* or *Magento* Channel Type, the System Entities will be added in the *ENTITY* list automatically.
 The following table describes all the currently available System Channel Entities and provide brief description of their content.

 .. list-table:: **System Channel Entities**
    :widths: 10 10 30